the-virtual-brain/tvb-root/tvb_framework/tvb/interfaces/rest/bids_monitoring/README.md

 ## BIDS data builder and directory monitor

+This module contains helper classes which can build BIDS datasets and import them into TVB projects.
+Along with this, the module also provides a way to monitor a BIDS directory and build datasets accordingly when new files are added.

 ### BIDSDataBuilder

 - Class for building BIDS dataset by providing 1) a set of json files and BIDS root directory or 2) a datatype from the subject directory (e.g. net, ts, coord, spatial)